-It is when I read things like this that I'm reminded that, though the journey be long and a bit overwhelming, I can lean on Him for strength to make it through.
-And I'm reminded that the sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us" (Romans 8:18).
+It is when we read things like this that we are reminded that, though the journey be long and a bit overwhelming, we can lean on Him for strength to make it through.
+And we're reminded that the sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us" (Romans 8:18).

-It is wonderful to know that no matter what we may be going through in this life, there is much to anticipate in heaven .
-And no matter how long it may seem, eternity with Jesus Christ will make our time here look like a single blink of an eye.
+It is wonderful to know that no matter what we may be going through in this life, there is much to anticipate in heaven.
+We aren't home yet and no matter how long it may seem, eternity with Jesus Christ will make our time here on this earth look like a single blink of an eye.
 My advice for all who read this piece is, the next time you feel like life is just getting you down; remember the final words of our Lord Jesus Christ in Revelation 21:20.
 "Yes, I am coming quickly!"
 And imagine yourself answering: "Even so, come Lord Jesus!
 I will wait for you to arrive.
-For the destination that you have prepared for me, is surely worth the journey."
+For the destination that you have prepared for me, is surely worth the journey!"